codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 **Arguments**: Local variable name

-Mark method's local variable to pass to lambda-function by value.
-Used to keep passed value, even in case, when local variable is out of scope (i.e. loop iterators, and so on)
+Marks a method's local variable to be passed to a lambda function by value.
+Used to keep the passed value even when the local variable goes out of scope (for example, loop iterators).

 ### CppLambdaShouldCaptureByReference ###